sairohitp/counter/README.md

 Uses basic concepts of JavaScript

-Created for my projects' portfolio, yet, anyone is welcomed & free to clone it.
+Created for my projects' portfolio, yet, anyone is welcome & free to clone it.

 Thanks.